-Orano, the Operator of the Nikita and Alexandra projects, provided 2018 exploration proposals and budgets for these two projects during the joint venture meetings on November 9, 2017.
+Orano, the Operator of the Nikita and Alexandra projects, provided 2018 exploration proposals and budgets totalling \$2.8 million for these two projects during the joint venture meetings on November 9, 2017.

-This winter, Orano completed 6 holes totaling 4,236 m and 40.2 km of Moving Loop EM surveys on the Nikita Project.
-The Project has a budget of \$2.2 million.
+During the winter of 2018, Orano completed 6 holes totaling 4,236 m and 40.2 km of Moving Loop EM surveys on the Nikita Project.
+The Project had a budget of \$2.2 million.
 The six drill holes tested the Nikita Creek Conductor over a strike length of 2.7 km.
 While most holes encountered brittle fault-impacted graphitic pelitic rocks in the basement and breccias in the sandstone column, no significant alteration or radioactivity was noted in theses holes.

 Orano completed 2 holes totaling 2,029 m on the Alexandra Project this winter.
 The Project has a budget of \$0.6 million.
-Both holes interested faulted sandstone and basement gneissic rocks but failed to explain the presence of the conductor, as neither graphitic rocks, hydrothermal alteration, or radioactivity were noted in either hole.
-Orano has re-interpreted the conductor model based upon new borehole EM results and believes the graphitic packages may intersect the inconformity 120-150 m east of these two holes.
+Both holes intersected faulted sandstone and basement gneissic rocks but failed to explain the presence of the conductor, as neither graphitic rocks, hydrothermal alteration, or radioactivity were noted in either hole.
+Orano has re-interpreted the conductor model based upon new borehole EM results and believes the graphitic packages may intersect the unconformity 120-150 m east of these two holes.